nekonaute/roborobo3/README.md

 This is version 3 of Roborobo.

-Roborobo only dependencies are: Boost (header-only) and SDL2.
+Roborobo only dependencies are: Boost (header-only), SDL2 and SL2_image.
 Roborobo is used on a daily basis on Linux and MacOS X. It was also tested on various systems, including RaspberryPi, Pandora, MS Windows, Linux in Virtual Box and several Linux-based clusters.

 Installation
 ============